 Members are selected based on their performance in the Write-On.
 All first-year students are invited to participate in the Write-On at the end of their 1L year.
 Joint degree students are also required to participate in the Write-On during their 1L year and will not be allowed to participate during their 2L year.

 The Write-on for membership on UCLA Law Review consists of three parts: the Comment, the Personal Statement, and the Production Test.
 The Comment tests a participant’s ability to present and discuss a legal issue clearly and concisely.
 The Personal Statement provides students an opportunity to demonstrate what they would contribute to the Law Review.
 The Production Test evaluates a participant’s Bluebooking technique and proofreading skills.
 The Write-on is graded by current Law Review members under a system of complete anonymity.
 Exam numbers will be used to identify comments during the Write-on and grading process.
 Students will be notified of whether they have successfully made it on to the Law Review approximately six weeks after the end of the Write-on.
 For students who are invited to join Law Review, mandatory training sessions will take place at some point over the summer.
 Because we are continuously trying to improve the Write-on, all specifics are subject to change.

-The Write-on begins on the Monday after the end of spring semester final examinations and ends nine days later on the following Wednesday.
-Though subject to change, the 2019 Write-on is tentatively scheduled to begin on Wednesday, May 15, 2019 and end on Sunday, May 19, 2019.
+The Write-on usually begins on the Monday after the end of spring semester final examinations and ends about nine days later on the following Wednesday.
+Though subject to change, the 2019 Write-on is scheduled to begin on Wednesday, May 15, 2019 and end on Thursday, May 23, 2019.

 Transfer students are also eligible to join the Law Review.
 A similar Write-On will be held just for transfer students at the beginning of their 2L year during the first two weeks of the fall semester.